CarletonComputerScienceSociety/discretemath.ca/dynamic/generators/readme.md

      ],
  } (edited)

-## Please note: If your generator is hard-coding or explicitly using course materials
+## Please note: If your generator is hard-coding or explicitly copying course materials
 ## or copyrighted content from external sources, (i.e. not creating an original generator)
 ## you must receive permission from the course instructors or the original author.
 ## (That said, since it is a generator, please avoid hard-coding pre-existing materials.)
+## You can be inspired by a problem type, but a generator should create original questions.